DangD96/SeleniumE2E/README.md

 # Background
 Selenium Framework written in Java for End to End (E2E) testing.
 Driven by an XML Test Suite.

-NOTE: Page objects and Tests are included to demonstrate the integration with the framework.
+Page objects and Tests are included to demonstrate the integration with the framework.

 Website under test located here: [e-commerce website](https://www.rahulshettyacademy.com/loginpagePractise/)

 Core framework files are located in `src/main/java/framework`